 The General Statutes of the State of North Carolina state that the principal shall have the authority to exercise discipline over the pupils of the school (§ 115C-288.
 Powers and Duties of Principal).
 In accordance with those statutes, the principal shall exercise that authority and take necessary action to ensure a safe and orderly school.
 Any student found in violation of student behavior guidelines (at school, on a school bus traveling to or from school or to or from any school function or activity) is subject to assignment to after-school detention, in-school suspension, or suspension from school on a short-term (10 days or less), long-term (remainder of the semester/year), or permanent basis.
 Action will be taken in accordance with the policies described below.
 The school administration will involve law enforcement officials when necessary and report such incidents to the superintendent.
 The school administration will notify parents of disciplinary actions.

-Consequences for behavior violations may include, but are not limited to: administrative conference, detention, loss of privileges, in-school suspension, out-of-school suspension, long-term suspension, expulsion, restitution.
+Consequences for behavior violations may include, but are not limited to: administrative conference, detention, loss of privileges, in-school suspension (ISS), out-of-school suspension (OSS), long-term suspension, expulsion, and restitution.

-Each Grade Level follows a “Step Chart” for minor disciplinary incidents.
-An integral part of our PBIS System, we want to take all necessary steps to ensure students are staying in class where learning can take place and students can be successful, both in the classroom and in life.
-Violations of the PBIS School-Wide Matrix are typically what a step is considered to be.
-Each grade level has determined the number of minor infractions, or steps a student can receive each nine weeks before they receive an office disciplinary referral and each nine weeks resets the steps process.
-Students who receive the determined number of steps will receive a referral and three days of In-School Suspension.
-With each step, parents/guardians will receive communication from the teacher regarding the infraction.
+Each grade level follows a "Step Chart" for minor disciplinary incidents.
+As an integral part of our PBIS system, we want to take all necessary steps to ensure students remain in class where learning can take place and students can be successful both in the classroom and in life.
+Violations of the PBIS School-Wide Matrix are typically considered step-level behaviors.

 Please be advised that neither this handbook nor the Brunswick County Discipline Handbook is all-inclusive.
 Incidents cited will be dealt with according to federal, state, and local policies and laws.